truenas/middleware/docs/userguide/freenas_system.rst

 * **FreeNAS-10-Nightlies:** this train should
   **not be used in production**.
 It represents the experimental branch for the future 10 version and is meant only for bleeding edge testers and developers.

-* **FreeNAS-9.3-BETA:** this was the train for the BETA version of 9.3.
-Now that 9.3 has been released, any users still on this train should switch to either the "FreeNAS-9.3-Nightlies" or the "FreeNAS-9.3-STABLE" train.

 * **FreeNAS-9.3-Nightlies:** this train has the latest, but still being tested, fixes and features.
 Unless you are testing a new feature, you do not want to run this train in production.